open-telemetry/oteps/text/0143-versioning-and-stability.md

 * Experimental packages become stable.

 **Patch version bump**
-Patch versions make no changes which would require recompilation or potentially break a user.
-The following are examples of patch fixed.
+Patch versions make no changes which would require recompilation or potentially break application code.
+The following are examples of patch fixes.

 * Bugs
 * Security fixes